johnwbyrd/resume/README.md

   - Enhanced development experience with better IDE support
   - Runtime type checking for data validation

+## Documentation

+For more detailed information about this project, please refer to the following documents:

+- [Technical Rationale](doc/rationale.md) - Detailed explanation of the technical decisions, architecture, and performance optimizations
+- [Project Plan](doc/plan.md) - Overview of the project roadmap and development strategy
+- [Todo List](doc/todo.md) - Current tasks and future enhancements

 ## Technical Highlights

 ### Data Structure